-- Risk and control assessments the ERM Framework requires all teams across the business to carry out a risk and control self-assessment which would highlight any operational risk issues that need to be taken into account when assessing the risk profile for the business. - The Solvency Capital Requirement the standard formula Solvency Capital Requirement includes an assessment and quantification of the operational risk exposure. - The Company also carries out operational risk scenario workshops to develop scenarios for each operational risk category.
-This involves estimating the severity and likelihood of each scenario based on the information captured in the Company's risk register and input from subject matter experts in the business.
+- Risk and control assessments the ERMF requires all teams across the business to carry out a risk and control self-assessment which would highlight any operational risk issues that need to be taken into account when assessing the risk profile for the business. - The Solvency Capital Requirement the standard formula Solvency Capital Requirement includes an assessment and quantification of the operational risk exposure. - The Company also carries out operational risk scenario workshops to develop scenarios for each operational risk category.
+This involves estimating the severity and likelihood of each scenario based on the information captured in the Company's risk and control registers, business incidents, assurance findings, and risk indicators and input from subject matter experts in the business.
 Once captured, the operational risk profile is assessed quantitatively and taken into account in the Company's own assessment of its solvency capital requirements.
 Operational risks are also assessed using qualitative techniques to understand the likelihood and impact of the risks materialising.
-The results of this assessment are recorded in the ORSA. - The top-three operational risks included in the assessment were: - 1.
-Model risk (Life only) The risk of loss resulting from using insufficiently accurate models to make decisions. - 2.
-Fraud (for both Life and Invest) The risk of financial crime and unlawful conduct impacting on the Company.
-It includes both internal and external fraud; and - 3.
-Market Conduct (for both Life and Invest) The risk that the Company's decisions and behaviours lead to detriment or poor outcomes for members and/or the Company fails to maintain high standards of market integrity.
+The results of this assessment are recorded in the ORSA. - The top three operational risks included in the assessment are shown below. - 1.
+Model risk the risk of loss resulting from using insufficiently accurate models to make decisions. - 2.
+Cyber risk, including fraud and information risks the risk of financial loss, business disruption and data leakage or loss due to the malicious or fraudulent exploitation of security vulnerabilities within Information Technology systems. - 3.
+Technology risk the risk associated with the use, ownership, operation, involvement, influence, adoption and development of technology within the Group.
+It consists of technology-related events and conditions that could potentially impact the business.